test-IO/cirro-guides/src/pages/docs/jira_plugins/migration_to_cloud.md

 ## Introduction

 Support for Atlassian Server products **ends on Feb.
-15, 2024**.
-[Atlassian migration guide](https://www.atlassian.com/migration/assess/journey-to-cloud) has detailed instructions on how to migrate from Server to Cloud.
+15, 2024**. {% link href="https://www.atlassian.com/migration/assess/journey-to-cloud" target="_blank" %}Atlassian migration guide{% /link %} has detailed instructions on how to migrate from Server to Cloud.

 The Test IO Jira Server plugin provides an option to migrate data to the cloud and continue to use the Test IO Jira Cloud plugin.